ozturkkl/framework-control/PROJECT_SUMMARY.md

 - Build/dev:
   - `npm i && npm run dev` (dev)
   - `npm run build` (generates `web/dist` used by service/static)
+  - Embedded UI feature flag: the Rust service now has an `embed-ui` Cargo feature (enabled by default) that embeds `web/dist` into the binary.
+CI OpenAPI generation runs with `--no-default-features` to avoid requiring `web/dist` at that step.

 ### Installation & Packaging
 - MSI assets at `service/wix/*`, built via `web/scripts/build-msi.mjs` and service packaging